-In this study, we propose a supervised session segmentation method that uses similarity-based features derived from item embedding and additional attributes.
-Each potential segmentation point is evaluated by computing the similarities within a local window centered on that point.
-In addition, item-level information, such as price, is incorporated to enrich the representation.
-These features are then used in a supervised learning framework to predict whether each point corresponds to a session boundary.
+In this study, we propose a supervised session segmentation method that uses similarity-based features derived from item embeddings and additional attributes.
+Each potential segmentation point is evaluated by computing the similarity scores within a local window centered on that point.
+In addition, item-level information, such as price, is incorporated to enrich the feature representation.
+These features are then used in a supervised learning framework to predict whether each point is a session boundary.
 Specifically, in addition to the cosine similarities from various embeddings, we define a custom similarity metric based on item prices and include it as a feature.
-Motivated by the above, we address the following research questions (RQs): \begin{itemize} \item[\textbf{RQ1:}]{How effective is the proposed method in segmenting session data?} \item[\textbf{RQ2:}]{Which supervised learning model is most effective for session segmentation?} \end{itemize} To address the RQs, we use real user browsing history data from Amazon.
-We apply natural language processing (NLP)-based embedding techniques to each browsing item and segment user behavior based on the similarities between item representations.
+Motivated by the above, we address the following research questions (RQs): \begin{itemize} \item[\textbf{RQ1:}]{How effective is the proposed method in segmenting session data?} \item[\textbf{RQ2:}]{Which supervised learning model is most effective for session segmentation?} \end{itemize} To address the RQs, we use real browsing history data from Amazon.
+We apply natural language processing (NLP)-based embedding techniques to each browsing item and segment user behaviors based on the similarity scores between item representations.
 These similarities are used as features in machine learning (ML) models, including LightGBM~\cite{2017_G.Ke}, XGBoost~\cite{2016_T.Chen}, CatBoost~\cite{2018_L.Prokhorenkova}, support vector machine (SVM)~\cite{1995_C.Cortes}, and logistic regression (LR).
-We conducted comparative experiments against existing baselines to evaluate the effectiveness of the proposed method.
-Because the original dataset lacked segmentation labels, we recruited annotators to label the behavioral change points and construct the ground-truth data.
+We conduct comparative experiments against existing baselines to evaluate the effectiveness of the proposed method.
+Because the original dataset lacked segmentation labels, we recruited annotators to label behavioral change points and construct the ground-truth dataset.

-The remainder of this paper is organized as follows.
-Section 2 reviews related work.
-Section 3 introduces the proposed method.
-Section 4 describes the dataset used in this study and the annotation process.
-Section 5 details the experimental methodology.
-Section 6 presents the results and discussion.
-This study extends our previous study~\cite{2024_Y.Jin}.